partylikeits1983/miden-examples/book/src/miden_node_setup_tutorial.md

 # Miden Node Setup Tutorial

+To run the Miden tutorial examples, you will need to connect to a running Miden node.

-There are two ways of connecting to the Miden node:
+There are two ways of connecting to a Miden node:
 1) Connect to the Miden Testnet
 2) Run the Miden node locally